gohugoio/hugo/content/en/contribute/development.md

 Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) to track the changes of source code.
 Hugo depends on smaller third-party packages that are used to extend the functionality.
 We use them because we don't want to reinvent the wheel.

-Go ships with a sub-command called `get` that will download these packages for us when we setup our working environment.
+Go ships with a sub-command called `get` that will download these packages for us when we set up our working environment.
 The source code of the packages is tracked with Git. `get` will interact with the Git servers of the package hosters in order to fetch all dependencies.

 Move back to the terminal and check if Git is already installed.
 Type in `git version` and press enter.
 You can skip the rest of this section if the command returned a version number.
 Otherwise [download](https://git-scm.com/downloads) the latest version of Git and follow this [installation guide](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).